FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Discussion

+This advancement simplifies the~generation of~fully-labeled, high-quality synthetic tilt-series that resemble experimental TEM data requiring analysis.
+This simulated data can either be used to~train particle localization and classification neural networks from scratch, or serve as pre-training data for networks that will be fine-tuned with manually labeled experimental data later.
+Researchers investigating reconstruction algorithms can also benefit from our simulator since the~availability of~ground truth allows for effortless evaluation of~their novel methods.
+However, when simulating data for use cases other than training neural networks for particle localization or classification, it is important to take into account that no explicit knowledge of the underlying physics phenomena of TEM is built into the simulator.

-In future work, we will focus on further validation of this method using experimental data from TEM and we hope this advancement will serve as the basis for more software development in cryoET.
-Additionally, we plan to improve the method by using state-of-the-art neural networks and we want to provide the community of practitioners with a~fully functional and easy-to-use piece of software to generate their synthetic data sets based on chosen particles from Protein Data Bank.
-The goal is to enable more accurate and efficient data analysis while also making the process more accessible to researchers in the~field.
+In future work, we will focus on~further validation of~our method using experimental TEM data.
+Additionally, we plan to~improve the~method by replacing the VGG-19 network that was pretrained on natural images, with a state-of-the-art vision network pretrained on cryoEM data.
+Moreover, we aim to~provide the~community of~practitioners with a~fully functional and easy-to-use piece of~software for~generating their synthetic data sets.
+Either based on~chosen particles from Protein Data Bank, or using already available whole-cell models.
+The~goal is to~enable more accurate and efficient data analysis while also making the~process more accessible to~researchers in~the~field.
+We hope this advancement will serve as the~basis for development of new computational methods in~cryoEM and cryoET.